-- If you are listed on the tenancy agreement that has been signed by your property manager, you are a tenant and legally responsible for the property. - Tenants are responsible to the property manager for all of the rent and any possible damage done to the property, not just their own share. - Tenants are covered by the Residential Tenancies Act 1986 and can get advice from Tenancy Services at any time about renting issues (Ph: 0800 737 666).
+- If you are listed on the tenancy agreement that has been signed by your property manager, you are a tenant and legally responsible for the property. - Tenants are responsible for all of the rent and any possible damage done to the property, not just their own share. - Tenants are covered by the Residential Tenancies Act 1986 and can get advice from Tenancy Services at any time about renting issues (Ph: 0800 836 262). - Tenants listed on the tenancy agreement have the right to live in the property and cannot be asked to leave by another tenant or flatmate.

-- Tenants have the right to live in the property and cannot be asked to leave by another tenant or flatmate.
-Only the property manager can give a tenant notice to leave. - If everyone living in the flat has signed the tenancy agreement, you all have tenancy rights and obligations. - Anyone who moves into a flat and signs a tenancy agreement along with any other tenants is taking on shared responsibility for the whole tenancy.
+- If everyone living in the flat has signed the tenancy agreement, you all have tenancy rights and obligations. - Anyone who moves into a flat and signs a tenancy agreement along with any other tenants is taking on shared responsibility for the whole tenancy.
 This is called 'being jointly and severally liable'.
 If one of the tenants causes damage to the property or gets behind in paying rent, all of the other tenants can be held responsible and may have to pay the debt if the offending tenant does not. - It is wise for tenants to take out personal liability insurance to cover the event where they may be held responsible for debt or damage caused by another tenant or one of their flatmates.

-Flatmates • If one (or more) tenants are listed on • If you are a flatmate, you should confirm with the the tenancy agreement and then allow tenant any details about notice requirements you to share the property, you are likely and other responsibilities.
+Flatmates • If you are a flatmate, you should confirm with the • If one (or more) tenants are listed on the tenancy agreement and then allow tenant any details about notice requirements you to share the property, you are likely and other responsibilities.
 It's useful to have this in writing and signed by both parties. to be a flatmate.
-Flatmates are those who are living in the property but are • If you pay rent to a tenant, it's important to get not part of the tenancy agreement. a receipt for every rent payment you make. • A flatmate lives with the person they pay • The Tenancy Tribunal is not available to sort rent to (the tenant) and are not responsible out disputes between flatmates.
+Flatmates are those who are living in the property but are • If you pay rent to a tenant, it's important to have not part of the tenancy agreement. a record for every rent payment you make. • A flatmate lives with the person they pay • The Tenancy Tribunal is not available to sort rent to (the tenant) and are not responsible out disputes between flatmates.
 However, to the landlord for the rent or the state of disagreements between flatmates can the property.
 Instead, they are responsible be taken to the Disputes Tribunal. to the tenant for their share of the rent. • Tenancy Services cannot give advice about • Flatmates are not covered by the Residential flatmate disputes.
 In this situation, you Tenancies Act 1986 and their rights depend on should refer to your local community law the agreement between them and the tenant(s). centre or Citizens Advice Bureau. • Flat-sharing agreements between tenants and other flatmates are not covered under the Residential Tenancies Act 1986, however, tenants and flatmates can create a written agreement outlining the terms of their cohabitation.